 An editorial marketing calendar is a long-term timeline for planning and executing your content marketing strategy.
 It is closely related to other planning tools like publishing schedules and content calendars.

-Here are a few other perks of having a good editorial calendar:
+Here are a few other perks of having a robust editorial calendar:

-What does a good editorial calendar template look like?
+What does an effective editorial calendar template look like?

 - Tactics and frequency

 - Person or department responsible

 - Publishing deadlines